 Yes.
-The morning sessions are for writers ages 5-12, and the afternoon sessions are for writers 13-17.
+The sessions for young writers ages 5-12, and the teen sessions are for writers 13-17.

 Are group sizes limited?

 Yes.
 Twenty writers will be accepted into each program on a first-come, first-served basis.
-Five teachers will be accepted into each program in the same manner.
+Ten teachers will be accepted into each program in the same manner.

-Most materials will be provided, but if you or your child prefers to use a specific device, please plan to bring it.
-I also recommend bringing a water bottle and a peanut-free snack, as these will not be provided.
+Most materials will be provided, but if you or your child prefers to use a specific device, please plan to use it.

 What makes this experience different from other writing camps?